To apply to study abroad at Reading as an exchange student:

 If you do not meet the necessary language requirement it is possible to register for the Pre-sessional English Language programme before you join our Study Abroad programme .
 You will though need to factor in the time and cost of attending this programme before the Study Abroad Programme.

-Please note: you must not apply for any visa until you have received and accepted your offer of a place on the Study Abroad Programme from the Erasmus & Study Abroad Office.
+Please note: you must not apply for any visa until you have received and accepted your offer of a place on the Study Abroad Programme from the Study Abroad Office.

 The type of visa / immigration permission you require depends on how long you are going to study in the UK.

-If you are going to join the Study Abroad Programme for six (6) months or less (i.e. Study Block 1 only, or Study Block 2 only students) you can obtain a visa / immigration permission as a Standard Visitor, or as a Student.
+If you are going to join the Study Abroad Programme for six (6) months or less (i.e. Semester 1 only, or Semester 2 only students) you can obtain a visa / immigration permission as a Visitor, or as a Student.